heng-yuwen/Dynamic-Backward-Attention-Transformer/README.md

 ```

 ## Local Material Dataset
-Please download the original dataset from https://vision.ist.i.kyoto-u.ac.jp/codeanddata/localmatdb/
-Then you can zip the downloaded images together with our splits in dataset/localmatdb
+Please download the original dataset from https://vision.ist.i.kyoto-u.ac.jp/codeanddata/localmatdb/, into the folder dataset/localmatdb.
+Then you can zip the folder localmatdb since our dataloader assumes the images are zipped.